jml-happy/DL-2020spring/PROJECT.md

 # Project Objectives
-1. Develop a feedforward neural network architectures for a pre-cleaned tabular dataset (NO time-series data, NO image data,  NO text data, only standard tabular data) with at least a 1000 rows and at least 3 input features (columns) using Tensorflow.
+1. Design, implement, debug, evaluate, and benchmark deep convolutional neural network architectures (and/or its variants) for a dataset created and curated by yourself with at least a 1000 images (NO pre-cleaned datasets, but you can collect images from the internet).
-1. Compare the performance with a logistic regression model (for classification) or linear regression model (for regression).
+1. Compare performance with a basic basic fully convolutional neural network model with a few filters and one or two layers.
-1. Study, investigate and discuss "what", "how", and "why" your model makes predictions.
+1. Study the effect of data augmentation, regularization, and transfer learning.

 # Project Expectations
 1. You will work on your projects individually (i.e. group submissions are not allowed).